concur/developer.concur.com/oauth-20/auto-connect-flow.markdown

 Accept: {application/xml | application/json}
 ```

-You must use a token assigned to a user with the Web Service Administrator role to call the Connection Request resource.<br/>
+You must use a token assigned to a user with the Web Service Administrator role to call the Connection Request resource.

 2. For each user in the connection request response, exchange the request token for an access token:

 ```